neynt/tsundiary/README.md

 # tsundiary

-The cutest daily diary web app around.
+The cutest daily diary web app around, made with Flask.

-Made with Python/Flask.
+## How to run using Vagrant

+You can use Vagrant to run the tsundiary server stack locally for development purposes.

+* `vagrant up`
+* `vagrant ssh`
+* `cd /vagrant`
+* `./vagrant-run.sh`